pdoehle/swc-notes/sql.md

 1927-02-08
 ```

 Let's suppose we suspect bias in our data.
-We suspect that some sicentists' radiation readings are higher than others.
+We suspect that some scientists' radiation readings are higher than others.

 ```sql
 sqlite> SELECT  person, count(reading), round(avg(reading), 2)